0000weee/User_Level_Thread_Library/README.md

 Completing the macros for thread lifecycle operations in thread_tool.h.
 Implementing a signal handler and a scheduler in scheduler.c.
 Writing routines that demonstrate thread usage in routine.c.

+# Note
+including any header files other than the provided ones is not allowed

+ Warning: The default version of main.c and routine.h will be used for judging.
+Your modifications to these files will be discarded.